 Under the title of Administrative Artistic Assistant, I produced various audio projects for Spring Arbor University’s Communication Department including producing an audiobook for Clark Cothern’s, At the Heart of Every Great Father and Wally Metts’, The Santa Papers.

 I also created Counterpoint, a student-led audio series that worked to inform local students with news, inspire with art, and challenge with different perspectives.

 After I graduated I started to intern at WGTE, writing a small podcast series about the struggles of being a recent college grad.
 The thirteen-part series was initially scheduled to air but then was moved to an online platform after WGTE hired me as Morning Classics host.

-I also host NPR’s Morning Edition for a few months each summer while its regular host is traveling abroad.
+I hosted NPR’s Morning Edition for a few months each summer while its regular host is traveling abroad.

-I produce an arts and culture show for the same program.
+I produced an arts and culture show for the same program.
 The series is called The Rough Draft Diaries and it airs every Wednesday morning at 7:45 am.